consensus-shipyard/ipc-solidity-actors/src/README.md

 # IPC Diamond

-The IPC Solidity Actors are implemented in the Diamond pattern, but the current implementation is not compatible with [EIP-2535](https://eips.ethereum.org/EIPS/eip-2535) standard.
+The IPC Solidity Actors are implemented using the Diamond pattern, but the current implementation is not compatible with [EIP-2535](https://eips.ethereum.org/EIPS/eip-2535) standard:
+At present, it is not possible to add new facets or update the existing ones.

 The current implementation can be classified as a `Single Cut Diamond`.
 A single cut diamond adds all functions to itself in its constructor function,